-BirdLife Cyprus is continuing strong on its anti-trapping awareness campaign with the release of its new stickers and newspaper clippings in February 2014.
+BirdLife Cyprus continues strong on its anti-trapping awareness campaign with the release of new stickers and newspaper clippings (February 2014).
 These actions are funded by the MAVA Foundation.

 Update yourself regularly on the progress of the campaign in the following months.

 According to article 9 of the European Birds Directive (2009/147/EC, formerly 79/409/EEC), trapping methods that are non-selective or are used for large-scale capture or killing of birds are prohibited in European Member States.
 Such forbidden methods include limesticks and mist nets which are detailed in Annex IV of the Birds Directive.
 In a bid to harmonize with the Birds Directive, the Cypriot government has passed the Wildlife Protection and Management Law (152(I)/2003).
 According to article 44 of the Cyprus law, limesticks and mist nets, among others, are banned.
 The law also prohibits hunting or trapping of song birds or ambelopoulia, which are a protected species.
 You can download the Cyprus legislation from the Game and Fauna Service website, here (in Greek).

 Please click here for the list (revised June 2015) of 153 bird species found trapped on nets and limesticks.

 The campaign against illegal bird trapping is one of the key activities of BirdLife Cyprus.
 A systematic, continuous surveillance programme regarding illegal bird trapping in Cyprus was developed and implemented by BirdLife Cyprus and the RSPB (BirdLife partner in UK) in consultation with the competent authorities, and has been ongoing since 2002.
 Thanks to this monitoring programme, BirdLife Cyprus has the longest record of field data and is able to deduce reliable long term trends and have an overview of the bird trapping situation.